betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 # PutPlant's Value

-## How does Put(Plant) provide Value to Planters?
+## How does PlantaBeta provide Value to Planters?

 ### Self-Transcendence

-- Put(Plant) makes Reforestation easier.
+- PlantaBeta makes Reforestation easier.
 Reforestation directly or indirectly benefits every species of life on earth.
 - Learning how to plant trees is a Climate Change Action.
 Planters are the people who implement the tree planting initiatives of organizations around the world.

 ---